jACKIE ANTHONY, GENERAL MANAGER

 In keeping with Kentucky’s bourbon tradition, Holly Hill Inn maintains an extensive bourbon library and features bourbon in many signature dishes.
 As former chef-in-residence at Woodford Reserve Distillery, Ouita worked with Master Distiller Chris Morris to develop a bourbon flavor wheel to help tasters identify and appreciate bourbon’s many flavor components.

-Today, the Holly Hill family comprises several restaurants in central Kentucky, all of which serve fresh, tasty food, and sustain family farms.
+Today, the Holly Hill culinary group includes several restaurants in central Kentucky, all of which serve fresh, tasty food, and sustain family farms.
 In two decades, they’ve have purchased nearly $10 million worth of Kentucky-grown meats, dairy products, fruits and vegetables.

 After 35+ years at the stove, Ouita is now focused on developing the next generation of chefs and culinary professionals, and sharing the story of Kentucky food culture with an ever-widening audience.